zhenghao2519/AR_Relocalization/README.md

----
 ## To-dos
-- [ ] Capture Mode
+- [x] Capture Mode
-	- [ ] Store the **Position** and **Rotation** of captured images in capture mode.
+	- [x] Store the **Position** and **Rotation** of captured images in capture mode.
 	- [ ] Add placing cude in capture mode
-		- [ ] Plane detection
+		- [x] Plane detection
-		- [ ] Place cude
+		- [x] Place cude
-		- [ ] Store the Position and Rotation of the cube in json file
+		- [x] Store the Position and Rotation of the cube in json file
+		- [ ] !!!
+To be fixed: The position of the cube is extremely large, don't know where lies the problem.
+So I choose to use a cube in fixed position (1,0,0).
-- [ ] Detection Mode
+- [x] Detection Mode
-	- [ ] Get the Position and Rotation of a detected image
+	- [x] Get the Position and Rotation of a detected image
-	- [ ] Calculate the offset between the previous and current coordinate systems.
+	- [x] Calculate the offset between the previous and current coordinate systems.
-		- [ ] While detecting the first image
+		- [x] While detecting the first image
-		- [ ] While detecting the second image and so on
+		- [x] While detecting the second image and so on
-	- [ ] Calculate and show the cube in current system.
+	- [x] Calculate and show the cube in current system.

 ---

 ## Gitflow